AninditaBasu/comparative-mythology/docs/source/myths/dragon_slaying.md

 Are any natural elements the components of these myths?

 Trita is connected with water by his very name _Aptya_ (meaning, 'born of water').
-Also, Trita (meaning, 'third') is the third form of the god of fire, which is the lightning that releases the pent up waters in the clouds [^38].
+Also, Trita (meaning, 'third') is the third form of the god of fire, which is the lightning that releases the pent-up waters in the clouds [^38].
 Indra, too, is a lightning-wielder and brings down dark 'clouds' from the sky so that the waters can be released.
 Both these gods are helped by the wind gods when they pierce the cloud mountains.
 Thus, both Trita and Indra can be said to be manifestations of the natural phenomenon of lightning.

 Trita and Thraetaona are both linked to fire.
 Thraetaona has later been called Behram [^39].
 Whether the Iranian fire, known as _Atash-e-Bahram_ (meaning, 'the fire of Behram') is in any way related to Trita, Thraetaona, or the natural event of lightning, needs further research.